-Day 5, Mon, 30 Oct.
+Day 5, Tue, 15 Oct.
 Kaetes to Santa Teresa.
-After another early morning of mountain birding (hopefully having seen the tanager, but we'll have this morning to continue our search, if need be), we'll drive for 2-3 hours to the little town of Santa Teresa, founded by Italian immigrants, to make an exciting visit to the bustling hummingbird feeders at Melo Leitao Museum.
+After another early morning of mountain birding (hopefully having seen the tanager, but we'll have this morning to continue our search, if need be), we'll drive for 2-3 hours to the little town of Santa Teresa, founded by Italian immigrants, to make an exciting visit to the bustling hummingbird feeders at Melo Leitão Museum.
 These long-established feeders have attracted over 20 species of hummers, and regularly have something like 15, including Rufous-breasted Hermit, Frilled Coquette, Amethyst-throated Woodstar, and Sapphire-spangled Hummer, all of which can be a bit dicey to see well on the rest of our Part 1 tour route.
 There will be literally dozens of flashy Black Jacobins and not-so-flashy Sombre Hummingbirds, too.
 We may also see East Brazilian Chachalaca here.
 Night Santa Teresa.

-Day 6, Tue, 31 Oct.
+Day 6, Wed, 16 Oct.
 Augusto Ruschi Biological Reserve.
 We'll have two days to bird the verdant montane forest near Santa Teresa, primarily at the Augusto Ruschi Biological Reserve (around 2800 feet elevation).
 Many of the species mentioned for the Kaetes area will also be possible here, including even Cherry-throated Tanager, and we'll hope to connect with these additional rarities: Wied's Tyrant-Manakin, Salvadori's Antwren, and Rufous-brown Solitaire.
 In open, marshy areas, we could also find the spectacular Streamer-tailed Tyrant.
 Weather permitting, we'll offer an owling excursion to try for Mottled Owl (Atlantic Forest type), Tawny-browed Owl, Short-tailed Nighthawk, and possibly Long-tailed Potoo (the rarely seen, nominate bird endemic to the central region of the Atlantic Forest).
-Oh, and HAPPY HALLOWEEN!
 Night Santa Teresa.

-Days 7-8, Wed-Thu, 1-2 Nov.
+Days 7-8, Thu-Fri, 17-18 Oct.
 Linhares Natural Reserve.
 Following an early morning of birding around Santa Teresa, if needed, we'll head back to the coastal plain and turn north to drive to the Linhares Natural Reserve.
 We'll plan to get there with time to bird from the top of a newly-constructed tower, where late-afternoon activity will be exciting.
-Due to the limited hours of access now available to bird in the tall, lowland (near sea-level) Atlantic Forest at the Linhares Natural Reserve -- 6 am to 6 pm (so no owling possibility, a major blow to our usual plan), and the fact that the lovely lodge inside the reserve where we used to stay has been closed -- we have altered our tour itinerary to give us just one full day (two nights).
+Due to the limited hours of access now available to bird in the tall, lowland (near sea-level) Atlantic Forest at the Linhares Natural Reserve, and the fact that the lovely lodge inside the reserve where we used to stay has been closed -- we have altered our tour itinerary to give us just one full day (two nights).
 So, fingers crossed for good weather!

 At Linhares Natural Reserve, we'll be birding on essentially level ground on an extensive system of roads and trails.
-Temperatures are dependent on cloud cover, but clear conditions will make for highs in the upper 80s or low 90s.
+Temperatures are dependent on cloud cover, but clear conditions will make for highs in the low 90s.
 The reserve roads are quite narrow, and the canopy is often closed overhead.
 This is great for birding-but if it has been windy or rained overnight, we may find that trees have fallen across roads and closed them.
 The very rare Red-billed Curassow is our #1 target at Linhares, which is essentially the only easily accessible place to see it; fortunately these fine birds have become reasonably easy to find in recent years.
 We'll also be on the constant lookout for White-necked Hawk, Ochre-marked and Maroon-faced parakeets, Red-browed Parrot, Least Pygmy-Owl, Minute Hermit, Ringed Woodpecker (rare endemic subspecies tinnunculus, "Atlantic Black-breasted Woodpecker"), Black-headed Berryeater, and White-winged Cotinga, all among the most special birds of this area.
 Nights in Sooretama.